lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 .. tip:: The filter setting is respected

    Note that both functions only work on the Vertex Groups currently displayed in the Weights Table.
-   So if for example only the :guilabel:`Deform weights` are displayed, then Normalize and Copy only affect the Deform bones.
+   So if for example only the *Deform weights* are displayed, then Normalize and Copy only affect the Deform bones.